Generally, you can, but there may be other things to consider.

 I reached my preservation age and declared retirement

-If you reached your preservation age (which will be between 55 and 60, depending on when you were born) and declared you’d permanently retired, this would typically have given you unlimited access to your super.
+If you reached your preservation age which is age 60 and declared you’d permanently retired, this would typically have given you unlimited access to your super.

 Your intention to retire must have been genuine at the time, which is why your super fund may have asked you to sign a declaration stating your intent.